 Bring a bag lunch, snacks, and water and wear comfortable, seasonally appropriate non-cotton layers that you don’t mind getting stretched or dirty (a base “wicking” layer, an insulating mid-layer, a warm outer layer plus waterproof top and bottom).
 Any footwear is fine for lectures but you’ll need sturdy, close-toed shoes or boots for outdoor sessions, as we’ll be kneeling and lifting patients on varied terrain.

-Please bring the below items even in warm weather, as you will be using them to treat patients as well as using them for yourself.
-These items are meant to supplement the clothing you wear and the camping gear you might be using overnight.
+Additionally, please bring the below items to class even in warm weather!
+You will be using them to treat your patient and to supplement the clothing you wear and the camping gear you might be using overnight.
 It’s more important than ever to bring these items, as we will not be sharing gear.

-- Wristwatch for checking vital signs (your hands will be busy and unavailable to hold your phone)
+- Wristwatch for taking vital signs (your hands will be busy and unavailable to hold your phone)